bead.data¶

 ¶

-Pydantic model instances one at a time. |
+Yield model_class instances from path one line at a time.

 append_jsonlines(objects: Sequence[T], path: Path | str, validate: bool = True) -> None